$20B Clinical Documentation Market

 AHDI credentials and career advancement.

 The medical transcription profession has undergone a fundamental transformation since this site was first published.
 What was once primarily a keyboard-intensive career — listening to physician dictation and typing verbatim transcripts — has evolved into a technology-augmented role where AI-powered speech recognition software generates the initial draft and human specialists focus on editing, quality assurance, and clinical documentation improvement.
-The Association for Healthcare Documentation Integrity (AHDI), the profession's regulatory body, reflects this evolution in its updated credential names: the Registered Healthcare Documentation Specialist (RHDS) and Certified Healthcare Documentation Specialist (CHDS) have replaced the older RMT and CMT designations.
+The Association for Healthcare Documentation Integrity (AHDI), the profession's credentialing body, reflects this evolution in its updated credential names: the Registered Healthcare Documentation Specialist (RHDS) and Certified Healthcare Documentation Specialist (CHDS) have replaced the older RMT and CMT designations.

 The Bureau of Labor Statistics projects a 5% decline in traditional medical transcription positions from 2024 to 2034, driven by advances in speech recognition and ambient AI documentation.
 However, approximately 7,400 openings are still projected annually to replace departing workers, and new roles in AI documentation quality review, clinical documentation improvement, and medical scribe services are absorbing many professionals who develop updated skills.
 The median annual salary for medical transcriptionists is approximately $37,550, with experienced specialists in CDI and QA roles earning $50,000 or more.